 Earthquake Cake is a delicious cake recipe that everyone will love.
 While not quite a dump cake, it is almost as easy to make.
-If you love chocolate and easy baking recipes, this is for you.
+If you love chocolate and easy baking recipes, this dessert is for you.

 The German Chocolate Earthquake cake has several layers that create the fun effect of the cake, which require a few extra steps.
 No worries, I have pictures to ensure you don't miss anything and get great results the first time!